vikramgt/Mental-Health-Website/README.md

 # Reporting and Support:
 For platforms with social interaction elements, we've implemented reporting mechanisms for online harassment and offer resources to support victims.
 Your well-being and safety are our top priorities.

+## Instructions to run the project:
+# 1) Fork the repository.
+# 2) Clone the repository from 'your repositories' list.
+# 3) Go over REQUIREMENTS.txt, install the dependancies.
+# 4) Open a CLI (Terminal in Linux/MacOS systems, CMD in Windows) inside the cloned directory.
+# 5) Change directory: cd mind/myproject
+# 6) Run the server: python manage.py runserver 0.0.0.0:8000
+# 7) Open a browser and go to the following link: http://127.0.0.1:8001/

 # Collaborators: Shridhar (https://github.com/Shrii939), Chandana (https://github.com/ChandanaVaidya17) and Shrutha (https://github.com/SVB808)